DanielShaban/SearchMovies_ReactNativeCLI/README.md

 # Search movies app

-This is an application that demonstrates my skills in writing applications in react native With this application, you can find movies by title and read detailed information about it
+This is an application that demonstrates my skills in writing applications in react native.
+With this application, you can find movies by title and read detailed information about it

 ## Demo